 My husband, my love.
 The ying to my yang.
 Famous quote "Hey Steve, can you help me clean up around the house?"
 "But, Gretch, you're so good at it.
 We're a team, we both shouldn't be good at the same thing, right?"
 He's the proud pappa of his three boys.
 He enjoys adding to the rough and tumbliness of the household!

 My little man Harrison.
 He's a rowdy eight year old who loves everything "boy."
 Every stage since his birth has been my favorite.
 But now, really, I think the 8 year old stage is the best.
 Really.

 My youngest and rowdiest! son, Cannon.
-At the age of two he has grown into true a true Bergman Bruiser adding to the rough and tumbliness of our home.
+At the age of three he has grown into true a true Bergman Bruiser adding to the rough and tumbliness of our home.